A Tale of Two Cities Society and Class Quotes

 Samples of a people that had undergone a terrible grinding and regrinding in the mill, and certainly not in the fabulous mill which ground old people young, shivered at every corner, passed in and out at every doorway, looked from every window, fluttered in every vestige of a garment that the wind shook.
 The mill which had worked them down, was the mill that grinds young people old [ ...]
 (1.5.6)

 Society becomes an impersonal, mechanized force which the poor of France cannot control.
-They’re no longer citizens of the nation: they’re grist for the mill which churns up the poor.
+They’re no longer citizens of the nation: they’re grist for the mill that churns up the poor.

 Yes.
 It took four men, all four ablaze with gorgeous decoration, and the Chief of them unable to exist with fewer than two gold watches in his pocket, emulative of the noble and chaste fashion set by Monseigneur, to conduct the happy chocolate to Monseigneur's lips.
 (2.7.2)